adslbarxatov/TablesMerger/README.md

 3 2 3 2
 ```

-you can get these results:
+you can get these results (without fixing missing data and with it):

 ```
   A B C D E